NOTIF-API/scp-600v/README.md

   spawn_message: You appeared behind SCP-600V
   # Badge color in player list
   badge_color: red
-  # message when entering a command to change the player's class when he did not specify a class argument
-  class_type: 'Set class name: {name}'
-  # message when entering a command when a player has reached the limit in reincarnations in the game
-  atemp_limit_message: Wait next game
-  # message when entering a command when the player is not an object
-  not_scp600: Your are not scp-600v now
   # message when player changed class
   complete_transform: Done
   # message when admin gets list of scp players